huntfx/FactorioMaps/README.md

 Mod portal link: https://mods.factorio.com/mod/L0laapk3_FactorioMaps

 # How to Install
-**Note that since version 3, this program now runs on python 3 instead of python 2.**
+**Note that since version 3, this program now only runs on python version 3.6 or higher instead of python 2.**
 1. Download FactorioMaps to `%appdata%\mods\`, either from the [mod portal](https://mods.factorio.com/mod/L0laapk3_FactorioMaps) (The mod does not need to be enabled to work) and then unzipping it, or [downloading the git repo](https://github.com/L0laapk3/FactorioMaps/releases).
 1. Install the latest version of [python 3.7](https://www.python.org/downloads/).
 (Do not install python 2.)
 1. Recommended: [Add python to your environment variables](https://stackoverflow.com/a/4855685/3185280).